Time Moved Up for Norwich Free Academy-New London High School Thanksgiving Game

 Norwich Free Academy vs. New London High School is believed to be the nation’s oldest football rivalry and the time has been changed for the annual Thanksgiving game this year.
 Norwich Police said there were recommendations to change the date of the game “due to recent conflict between citizens from both cities.”

-The game will be played at 1 p.m. today instead of the originally scheduled time of 6:30 p.m., according to Norwich Free Academy, the home team for the annual matchup.
+The game will be played at 1 p.m. on Wednesday, Nov.
+27, the day before Thanksgiving, instead of the originally scheduled time of 6:30 p.m.
+Wednesday, according to Norwich Free Academy, the home team for the annual matchup.

 This year’s game is the 158th meeting between the two teams, and it is believed to be the longest running rivalry in the country.